microsoft/microsoft-ui-xaml-specs/active/PagerControl/PagerControl.md

 area, just explanation enough to understand this new API, rather than telling the reader "go read 100 pages of background information posted at ...". -->

+The absence of a standard UI pager control, last seen as DataPager in Silverlight, has been a pain point in both WPF and UWP that has forced a variety of unfavorable workarounds for developers.
+Inclusion of this control in UWP would resolve an ecosystem gap and enable developers to efficiently deliver UI paging experiences in their applications.
+Through XAML Islands, it may also provide an opportunity to benefit WPF developers working with DataGrid or ListView.
+The scope of this proposal is not provide a data paging solution at this time but to start with UI paging as a foundation on top of which data paging may be later integrated.

 ## Description
 <!-- Use this section to provide a brief description of the feature.